Gibe/Umbraco-Link-Picker/README.md

 @Umbraco.Content(CurrentPage.propertyName.id).Url
 </pre>

-If you are using strongly-typed, or want to deserialize the JSON, then use <code>Newtonsoft.Json</code> to access the data using a model:
+If you want to use strongly-typed:

 <pre>
 // Strongly typed